Appsilon/box.linters/cran-comments.md

 ## Authors comment

 This release contains fixes in unit tests affected by the recent 1.1.0 update of `treesitter.r`.
+This also address CRAN Package Check errors.

 # box.linters 0.10.4